Stevennagle/Juniper-Automation-Scripts/README.md

 # NetworkAutomationScripts

-Run the Juniper .slax files by linking them in a SecureCRT button.
+Run the Juniper .slax files by linking them to a SecureCRT button.